 “So, you didn’t look into warmer islands?”

-“No, this one is perfect.
-I am going to start something truly spectacular there, and I am going to need your help, Horace.
+“No; this one is perfect.
+I am going to start something truly spectacular there, and I am going to need your help, Horatio.
 You will learn to love that island, too, trust me.”

 “Well, my loyalty to you is strong.
 The world has seen enough suffering over the past decade and I’ve see how you positively affect those you surround and do business with.
 I think the world needs more people like you.”